samvera/hyrax/documentation/developing-your-hyrax-based-app.md

 ## Redis

-[Redis](http://redis.io/) is a key-value store that Hyrax uses to provide activity streams on repository objects and users, and to prevent race conditions as a global mutex when modifying order-persisting objects.
+[Redis](http://redis.io/) is a key-value store that Hyrax uses to provide activity streams on repository objects and users, and helps when modifying order-persisting objects by managing multi-threaded actions on data (preventing race conditions as a global mutex).

 Starting up Redis will depend on your operating system, and may in fact already be started on your system.
 You may want to consult the [Redis documentation](http://redis.io/documentation) for help doing this.